Small-Scale Challenges to the $\Lambda$CDM Paradigm: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

 It is a pleasure to thank our collaborators and colleagues for helpful discussions and for making important contributions to our perspectives on this topic.
 We specifically thank Peter Behroozi, Brandon Bozek, Peter Creasey, Sandy Faber, Alex Fitts, Shea Garrison-Kimmel, Andrea Macci\`{o}, Stacy McGaugh, Se-Heon Oh, Manolis Papastergis, Marcel Pawlowski, Victor Robles, Laura Sales, Eduardo Tollet, Mark Vogelsberger, and Hai-Bo Yu for feedback and help in preparing the figures.
+We are also grateful to Ethan Nadler for pointing out errors in the coefficients in Eqns.~8--10.
 MBK acknowledges support from The University of Texas at Austin, from NSF grant AST-1517226, and from NASA grants HST-AR-12836, HST-AR-13888, HST-AR-13896, and HST-AR-14282 from the Space Telescope Science Institute (STScI), which is operated by AURA, Inc., under NASA contract NAS5-26555.
 JSB was supported by NSF grant AST-1518291 and by NASA through HST theory grants (programs AR-13921, AR-13888, and AR-14282) awarded by STScI.
 This work used computational resources granted by the Extreme Science and Engineering Discovery Environment (XSEDE), which is supported by National Science Foundation grant number OCI-1053575 and ACI-1053575.
 Resources supporting this work were also provided by the NASA High-End Computing (HEC) Program through the NASA Advanced Supercomputing (NAS) Division at Ames Research Center.